DataVolumeXYZ/DataVolumeXYZ/_posts/2024-09-20-DataDojo-PowerBI-CommunityOfPractice-06.md

 ---
 layout: post
 title: "The Data Dojo: A Power BI Community of Practice (Part&nbsp;6)"
-summary: Office Hours & Coffee Lounge - A new workshop format for the Data Dojo, why we decided to add it, and how it's been going so far.
+summary: A new workshop format for the Data Dojo called "Office Hours & Coffee Lounge," why we decided to add it, and how it's been going so far.
 author: JamesDBartlett3
 feature-img: assets/img/data-dojo/matrix_aikido.png
 thumbnail: assets/img/data-dojo/ae896172-0bd7-4d20-ba30-e8a6d0574b04_cropped.jpg